Insight00001/Movie-Recommendation/README.md

 # Movie-Recommendation
-this repository contains code for recommending movies using cosine similarity
+this repository contains code for recommending similar movies to users based on the kind of movie entered using cosine similarity
 # DataSet
 the data set used for the course was collected from Kaggle: Kaggle datasets download -d parthdande/imdb-dataset-2024-updated
 #features